ocupop/ocubits/README.md

 Write directions for developing in Storybook:

 ### Link
-This will allow you to develop along side another.
+This will allow you to develop OcuBits in parallel with another project that consumes OcuBit components.

 Within this project run:
 ```
-npm link
+yarn link
 ```

 This will link the local package until you unlink it, or restart your machine.